 Book an Economy Return Qantas Classic Flight Reward from Brisbane to Perth for 36,000 Qantas Points, plus $76 in taxes, fees and carrier charges.⁴

 Discover the wonders of Rottnest Island with the Qantas American Express Ultimate Card.
-Enjoy 110,000 bonus Qantas Points, plus $200 back⁵ when you apply online by 27 October 2021, are approved and spend $3,000 on your new Card within the first 3 months.
-Offer available to new Card Members only.
+Enjoy 55,000 bonus Qantas Points¹ when you apply online and are approved.
+Min spend $3,000.
+New Card Members only.
 T&Cs apply.
+Learn more.

 Plus, build your Qantas Points balance by earning up to 1.25 points per $1 spent on the Card.⁶ Learn more.